 What is the location and event time?

 The event will be held in the Turner Complex Auditorium on the Johns Hopkins medical campus.
 Turner is located on the corner of Rutland Avenue and Monument Street at 720 Rutland Avenue in Baltimore.
-Continental breakfast and sign-in will begin at 8:30 am, with the program beginning at 9:30 am and ending at approximately 3:00 pm.
-Lunch will be served midday.
+Continental breakfast and check-in will begin at 9:00 am, with the program beginning at 10:00 am.
+Lunch will be served around 12:30 pm.

 Where do I park?

 Complimentary parking is available in Washington Street Garage, which is located at the intersection of Washington and Monument Streets.
-For those with handicapped placards, complimentary parking is available at the Rutland Street Garage located at 1800 Madison Street.
+For those with state issued handicapped placards, complimentary parking is available at the Rutland Street Garage located at 1800 Madison Street.
+Please indicate on your registration form that you will need handicapped parking and be sure to bring your state issued handicapped parking placard the day of the event to show to the parking attendant.
 Volunteers will be on hand at both garages to direct you to Turner Auditorium.